RexManglicmot/prompt_and_prefix_fine_tuning/README.md

 ## Introduction
 Full fine-tuning sounds powerful but is rarely the right first move in healthcare: it needs large labeled datasets, long training cycles, expensive GPUs, and strict MLOps to track new weights.
 There needs to be better options:

 1) **Prompt tuning** is lightweight adaptation that keeps the base model frozen.
-Prompt tuning changes only the instructions and response format—no weights updated—so teams can A/B test quickly, ship improvements in hours, and revert instantly if needed.
+Prompt tuning changes only the instructions and response format, in other words, no weights updated, so teams can A/B test quickly, ship improvements in hours, and revert instantly if needed.

 2) **Prefix tuning (PEFT**) learns tiny trainable “prefix” vectors while leaving the foundation model untouched, delivering durable accuracy gains with a small compute budget and simple change control.
 Together, these approaches cut time-to-value, reduce spend, and make it easy to tailor a single 7B base to many biomedical QA workflows without re-platforming.

 These two fine-tuning options matters to the business because it delivers **speed to value**, letting teams iterate in hours or days instead of weeks, while **lowering cost** by training and storing small adapters and reusing the same base model across use cases.
 Keeping foundation weights immutable **strengthens governance and risk with easier audits**, rollbacks, and approvals.
 It also increases operational flexibility by enabling different adapters for different clinics or workflows without re-platforming.

 ## Dataset
 I used the **PubMedQA-Labeled** from the [pubmedqa github](https://github.com/pubmedqa/pubmedqa/blob/master/data/ori_pqal.json) from `yes`/`no` subset (I dropped the `maybe` category).
 Each record has a `question`, `supporting contexts`, and a `final_decision` label.
 In terms of cleaning, I normalized labels to lowercase yes/no, stripped whitespace, dropped rows with empty text, and deduplicate by (question, contexts) to avoid leakage.
-I then stratified a 80/10/10 split with a fixed seed (42) so the class ratio (~62% yes / ~38% no) is preserved across train/val/test.
+I then stratified an 80/10/10 split with a fixed seed (42) so the class ratio (~62% yes / ~38% no) is preserved across train/val/test.

 | Split     |       N |     Yes |      No |     Yes % |      No % |
 | --------- | ------: | ------: | ------: | --------: | --------: |